-Officeholders and experts would generally tend to rely on multiple valuation methods to determine a valuation range of a particular asset.
-In the restructuring context the Grand Court will require expert evidence in connection with the relevant comparator to the scheme, which is typically the estimated outcome of an insolvent liquidation of the company.
+Office holders and experts would generally tend to rely on multiple valuation methods to determine the valuation range of a particular asset.
+In a restructuring context, the Grand Court will require expert evidence in connection with the relevant comparator to the scheme, which is typically the estimated outcome of an insolvent liquidation of the company.